Anti-Perspirants vs. Deodorants

 When you switch from an anti-perspirant to a deodorant, your glands and pores will start to unclog, open up, and function properly.
-In this transition period, toxins and other fluid buildup are being released and one may notice his/her body odor increase.
+In this transition period--the deodorant detox--toxins and other fluid buildup are being released and one may notice his/her body odor increase.
 Not knowing the changes that are occurring in their body, this increased odor sends people running right back to their trusty anti-perspirant.
 Because I believe it is so important to avoid anti-perspirants, I've created these "rules" for making the switch.

 PS.
 Deodorant detoxing NOT cause rashes.
 If you're getting a rash when switching to a natural deodorant, and the company tells you "it's just a detox" they don't understand the physiology of the underarm!
 Read more about the causes for underarm rashes here.
 Need help?
 Contact us!
 Stephanie is one of the founders of the company and has been studying the underarm for nearly 10 years.
 She is happy to help you with your underarm mysteries!
 Email her at firstname.lastname@example.org.

 Test a new deodorant product for at least a week before you decide if it's right for you.